 - international copyright issues;

-- recent trends in art arbitration and mediation.
+- recent trends in art arbitration and mediation; and

-We then present reports on recent art law developments in 21 key countries.
-Each country's report gives a review of hot topics, trends and noteworthy cases and transactions during the past year, then examines in greater depth specific developments in the following areas: art disputes, fakes, forgeries and authentication, art transactions, artist rights, trusts and foundations, and finally offers some insights for the future.
+We then present chapters on recent art law developments in 20 key countries.
+Each country's chapter gives a review of hot topics, trends and noteworthy cases and transactions during the past year, then examines in greater depth specific developments in the following areas: art disputes, fakes, forgeries and authentication, art transactions, artist rights, and trusts and foundations, and finally offers insights for the future.

-We hope you enjoy reading all of these excellent contributions.
+We hope that you enjoy reading all of these excellent contributions.